zhouguiyun-uestc/ParallelFlowDirections/README.md

 If the file path is blank, it indicate that there is no tile there.
 The file format can be any type that GDAL support.

 # Testing

-The folder (test_data) constains our test data, in which the text file includes the paths of the corresponding DEM.
+The program has a `test` mode, which verifies the correctness of our proposed parallel algorithm by comparing with the output of sequential algorithm using randomly generated DEMs.
-To verify the correctness of the program, The program can be run by typing
+To run the program in `test` mode, The program can be run by typing:
 ```
-mpirun -np <processes_number> ParallelFlowDir <method> <OUTPUT_DEM> <THE HEIGHT OF THE DEM > <THE WIDTH OF THE DEM> <OUTPUT SEQUENTIAL FLOW DIRECTION> <TILE HEIGHT> <TILE WIDTH> <DIVIDE PATH> <OUTPUT PARALLEL FLOW DIRECIOTN>

 mpirun -np 4 ParallelFlowDir test ./test_data/dem.tif 2000 3000 ./test_data/seqFlow/seqFlow.tif 500 800 ./test_data/tileDEM ./test_data/paraFlow
 ```
-In the foregoing example `-np 4` indicates that the program should be run in parallel over 4 processes, which includes one producer process and 3 consumer processes. 'test' indicates that the program automatically verify the correctness of the results. `./test_data/dem.tif ` is the output path of automtically generated DEM. `2000` is the height of the DEM, `3000` is the width of the DEM, `./test_data/seqFlow/seqFlow.tif` is the output path of flow directions of the DEM using the sequential Barnes algorithm. `500` is the height of the tile, `800` is the width of the tile. `./test_data/tileDEM` is the output path of the tiles of DEM. `./test_data/paraFlow` is the output path of the flow directions of tiles.
+In the foregoing example, the mode is `test`. `-np 4` indicates that the program is run in parallel over 4 processes, which includes one producer process and 3 consumer processes.  `./test_data/dem.tif ` is the output path of automtically generated DEM. `2000` is the height of the DEM, `3000` is the width of the DEM, `./test_data/seqFlow/seqFlow.tif` is the output path of flow directions of the DEM using the sequential Barnes algorithm. `500` is the height of the tile, `800` is the width of the tile. `./test_data/tileDEM` is the output path of the tiles of DEM. `./test_data/paraFlow` is the output path of the flow directions of tiles.
 If using the sequential Barnes algorithm and our parallel algorithm results in the same flow directions, the program will output `The two pictures are the same!`.

+#Test data

+The test_data folder contains our test data.